 What project(s) are you most proud of and why?

-The Saint Mary’s Place Public Realm Design Concepts project, located on the campus of St. Mary’s University of Minnesota in Rochester.
+The Saint Marys Place Public Realm Design Concepts, located on the May Clinic Saint Marys Campus.
 This project was one of the first that I was able to take a lead role on.
 We went through an extensive public input process with several different stakeholders.
 I was responsible for creating the graphics and the original draft writing for the final document.

 Related Content: 7 Ways to Practice Virtual Public Engagement